-For the season, 12 of Allen's 14 sacks have come after halftime and eight in the fourth quarter alone.
+For the season, 13 of Allen's 17 sacks have come after halftime and nine in the fourth quarter alone.
 Kentucky has not allowed a single point on any drive on which Allen has had a sack.

 Though Allen's reputation is as a pass rusher, he is also stout against the run.
 And as a senior, his coverage skills have been on display with four pass breakups downfield already in 2018.

 Allen is also counted on as a leader by his teammates, and he delivers.
 As a player who has grown from an unheralded two-star recruit into a high-level NFL prospect, his example is a powerful one.
-With Allen leading the way, the Wildcats had their best regular season since 1977.
+With Allen leading the way, the Wildcats had one of the best seasons in school history.

 - Chuck Bednarik Award winner